Harsh9332/Mernstack-CRUD-Operation-for-a-User-entity-/README.md

 A full-stack CRUD app using MongoDB, Express, React, and Node.js.

-## Features
+✅ Key Features
-- Add, edit, delete users
-- View user list
+📥 Add new users with Name, Email, and DOB

+📋 View all users in a table/list format

+✏️ Edit existing user information

+🗑️ Delete users

-- Age calculated from DOB
+📅 Automatically calculate and display Age from DOB

 ## Project Structure
 - `backend/` — Node.js + Express + MongoDB